Actions of the Volatile Oil

 - Pseudomonas aerogenosa (inflammation, and blood poisoning, sepsis),

 - The oil was also effective against multi-drug resistant strains of Staphylococcus aureus.
 There is an estimate of 20% of the human population are long-term carriers of S. aureus.

 S.aureus can cause a range of illnesses, from minor skin infections, such as pimples, impetigo (sores and blisters), boils (furuncles), cellulitis and folliculitis (skin inflammation), carbuncles, scalded skin syndrome, and abscesses, to life-threatening diseases such as pneumonia, meningitis, osteomyelitis, endocarditis, toxic shock syndrome (TSS), bacteremia, and blood poisoning(sepsis).

 The anti-fungal spectrum included Candida albicans and Microsporum gypseum (ringworm).
 The blessed seed is repeatedly recommended for further study due to the powerful results that researchers have found.

 Effect on the Stomach

 The volatile black seed oil in the blessed seed has been scientifically proven to protect against ulcers by approximately 38%.
 It has also helped with indigestion and reduce fat.

-In most Asian countries Nigella Sativa and it’s oil are commonly used for the treatment of asthma.
+In most Asian countries Nigella Sativa seeds and it’s oil are commonly used for the treatment of asthma.
 The volatile oil in the blessed seed has proven to be an excellent protective agent.
 It is used for both bronchial asthma and asthmatic bronchitis and has proved to be more effective in children than adults.